junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

-# News Analysis OpenAI GridDB
+# Analyzing News with the Help of OpenAI and GridDB